DiligentGraphics/DiligentSamples/Tutorials/Tutorial25_StatePackager/readme.md

 Path tracing is the core part of the rendering process and is implemented by a compute shader that runs one thread for each screen pixel.
 It starts from positions defined by the G-buffer and traces a given number of light paths through the scene, each path performing a given number of bounces.
-For each bounce, we trace a ray towards the light source and compute its contribution.
-We then next select a random direction at the shading point using the cosine-weighted hemispherical distribution, cast a ray in this direction and repeat the process at the new location.
+For each bounce, the shader traces a ray towards the light source and compute its contribution.
+It then selects a random direction at the shading point using the cosine-weighted hemispherical distribution, casts a ray in this direction and repeats the process at the new location.

-The shader starts with reconstructing the world space position of the current sample using the inverse view-projection matrix, and also reading the sample attributes from the G-buffer:
+The shader starts with reading the sample attributes from the G-buffer and reconstructing the world space position of the current sample using the inverse view-projection matrix:

 ```hlsl
 float  fDepth       = g_Depth.Load(int3(ThreadId.xy, 0)).x;